 If something to good to be true is free, you are the product.
 Facebook is free to users because they extract swathes of information about you.
 They use your past choices to target adverts at you.
 An unending stream of the kind of stuff you’ve already shown you like.

 You don’t pay Facebook.
 They don’t care.
 You are their product, not their customer.
-Businesses who target adverts at you paid Facebook $85 billion last year.
-(That’s ZAR 1,240 billion.)
+Businesses who target adverts at you paid Facebook $85 billion in 2020.
+(That’s ZAR 1,240 billion back then.)
 That’s one-third of South Africa’s GDP last year.
 Those businesses are Facebook’s customers.